Lois D. Aime

 - Contact the instructor immediately if you do not understand any of the materials or are having technical difficulties.

 - Practice time management.
-Set aside specific hours during the week to work on class assignments, discussion posting, exams, etc.
+Set aside specific hours during the week to work on class assignments, discussion postings, exams, etc.

 - Log on to your course at least 5-6 times a week.
 It is very easy to fall behind in an online class.